Tunable Flux through a Synthetic Hall Tube of Neutral Fermions: Topological pumping

 The atoms are equally distributed on the three spin states [i.e., $ n_{j,s}(t)\equiv \langle c_{j,s}^{\dag }c_{j,s}\rangle =\frac{1}{3}n_{j}(t)$ ].
 To see the pumping process more clearly, we can examine the spin densities in the rotated basis $\widetilde{n}_{j,f}(t)\equiv \langle \widetilde{c}_{j,f}^{\dag }\widetilde{c}_{j,f}\rangle $, with $\widetilde{c} _{j,f}=\frac{1}{\sqrt{3}}\sum_{s}c_{j,s}e^{is\frac{2f\pi -\Phi }{3}}$.
 The Hamiltonian in these basis reads $H=\sum_{f=1}^{3}H_{f}$, where

 is the typical Aubry-Andr{\'{e}}-Harper (AAH) Hamiltonian~\cite{AAH1,AAH2} with $K_{j,f,\Phi }=\frac{2\pi (f+j)-\Phi }{3}$.
-The bulk-atom flow during the pumping can be clearly seen from the spin densities $\widetilde{n} _{j,f}(t)$, as shown in Fig.~\ref{fig:pump}c.
 Each spin component contributes exactly one third of the quantized center-of-mass shift (see Fig.~\ref{fig:pump}b).
-The quantized pumping can also be understood by noticing that the AAH Hamiltonians $H_{s}$ are permutated as $ H_{1}\rightarrow H_{3}\rightarrow H_{2}\rightarrow H_{1}$ after one pump circle.
+The bulk-atom flow during the pumping can be clearly seen from the spin densities $\widetilde{n}_{j,f}(t)$, as shown in Fig.~\ref {fig:pump}c.
+The quantized pumping can also be understood by noticing that the AAH Hamiltonians $H_{s}$ are permutated as $H_{1}\rightarrow H_{3}\rightarrow H_{2}\rightarrow H_{1}$ after one pump circle.
 Each $H_{f}$ returns to itself after three pump circles with particles pumped by three sites (since the lattice period of $H_{f}$ is 3).
 Therefore, for the total Hamiltonian $H$, particles are pumped by one site after one pump circle.
 The physics for different values of $\Omega _{ss^{\prime }}$ and $\delta _{s}$ are similar, except that the rotated basis $\widetilde{c}_{j,f}$ may take different forms.

-In the presence of strong interaction, which is long-range in the synthetic dimension, our scheme offers an ideal platform for studying exotic fractional quantum Hall phases and topological fractional charge pumping~ \cite{PhysRevLett.115.095302}.
+In the presence of atom-atom interactions, the robust topological properties should not be affected if the interaction strength is much weaker compared to the band gaps, and the charge pumping should remain quantized~\cite {Niu1984Quantised}.
+The interaction can be written as $H_\text{int}=\frac{U}{ 2}\sum_{j,s\neq s^{\prime }}\hat{n}_{j,s}\hat{n}_{j,s^{\prime }}$ with atom number operator $\hat{n}_{j,s}=c^\dag_{j,s}c_{j,s}$ and interaction strength $U$.
+Atom in site $(j,s)$ would interact with atoms in all other sites $ (j,s^{\prime }\neq s)$ along the synthetic dimension.
+Therefore, the interaction is long ranged along the synthetic dimension.
+At the strong interaction region, the system may produce fractional quantum Hall physics and support fractional topological pumping~\cite {PhysRevLett.115.095302,PhysRevLett.118.230402}.
+Our scheme generates a tunable flux through the tube and thus offers an ideal platform for studying quantized fractional charge transport and probing the fractional many-body Chern numbers.